HypothesisWorks/hypothesis/HypothesisWorks.github.io/index.md

 date: 2015-04-23 22:03
 ---

 Normal "automated" software testing is surprisingly manual.
-Every scenario the computer runs, a developer had to write by hand.
+Every scenario the computer runs, someone had to write by hand.
 Hypothesis can fix this.

 Hypothesis is a new generation of tools for automating your testing process.
 It combines human understanding of